shuki25/edscc-plug-in/README.md

 ![ED:SCC Website Preview](https://i.imgur.com/bD51iI7.png)

-Follow the instructions below and if there are any issues contact Shuki25 on the following [Discord](https://discord.gg/qK8kv6g)!
+**Follow the instructions below** and if there are any issues with the install, contact Shuki25 on the [Discord](https://discord.gg/qK8kv6g)!

 ## How to install:
 1. [Install EDMC by following the instructions]( https://github.com/Marginal/EDMarketConnector )